rockymiss/connectconsultingP4/README.md

 1. As an Admin User I can create blogs so that users can read them.
 1. As an Admin User I can delete blogs so as to control content on the website.
 1. As an Admin User I can amend blogs so as to control content on the website.
-1. As an Admin User I can create testimonials so that they can be view by other users.
+1. As an Admin User I can create testimonials so that they can be viewed by other users.
 1. As an Admin User I can view messages left by other users so that I can read them and contact them if needed.
 1. As an Admin User I can approve testimonials left by the user so as to control content on the website.
 1. As an Admin User I can approve or delete comments left by the user so as to control content on the website.